 From Workplace to Workforce: practical experiments in experience design by Rapt Studio

-At Rapt Studio, we believe that the workplace of the future is an ecosystem of spatial and virtual tools that support the creativity, productivity, and wellbeing of the workforce.
+How can workplace design craft a better life for people, who happen to be working?
+At Rapt Studio, we believe that the workplace of the future is an ecosystem of spatial and virtual tools that support the creativity, productivity, and well-being of the workforce.
 Moreover, we see this system being distributed, shapeshifting in the near and long term as new needs arise and evolve.

 Longer-term, we see the value of the workplace as its ability to bring us together, to connect us with each other and a shared culture and mission.
 No digital experience will be able to fully replicate that.
 But we also take a broader view, viewing the office as just one place in a series of spaces in which we will do our best work.